andre-st/chrome-injectjs/README.md

-# Custom Javascript Injector for Google Chrome
+# Javascript Injector for Google Chrome

 ![Maintenance](https://img.shields.io/maintenance/yes/2018.svg)

-Customize a website when there is no native setting:
+Customize a website when there is no native setting.

 There are other and better code injection extensions, e.g., [Dmitry Novikov's "User Javascript and CSS"](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en-US).